astampoulis/makam-paper-funpearl/makamcode/04-ml-subset.md

 \begin{verse}
 ``We are now adding top-level programs, to get into datatype declarations. \\
 We would rather do modules, but those would need quite a bit of deliberation. \\
-And we still got contextual types to do, those will require our full attention.''
+And we still have contextual types to do, those will require our full attention.''
 \end{verse}

 ```makam